Best Places to Visit in Ohio

 6. Sandusky

-Sandusky was especially fun to visit with my son because of Cedar Point roller coasters.
-After spending hours of fun on (nearly) every ride, we checked into Hotel Breakers.
+Sandusky was especially fun to visit with my son because of Cedar Point roller coasters and after spending hours of fun on (nearly) every ride, we checked into 3-star Hotel Breakers for two days.

 Lake Erie at dawn from East Harbor State Park.
 Rock jetty protecting a beach in Ohio near Sandusky.